 Everybody hates me, nobody loves me, Think I'll go and eat worms.

-Long thin slimy ones, short fat stubby ones, Juicy, juicy, juicy worms.
+Long thin slimy ones, short fat stubby ones, Juicy, juicy, juicy, juicy worms.

 Bite their heads off, suck their juice out, Throw their skins away.

 Nobody knows how good we can live On worms three times a day.

-+ [p.
+-[p.
 195] "'Ah, Humbugs?' he said."

 In Charles Dickens' A Christmas Carol, Scrooge has the catchphrase "Bah!
 Humbug!".
+The Duck Man's humbugs are traditional UK mint sweets.

-+ [p.
+- [p.
 208] "'[...] letting me hire a boat and sail around to the islands of -'"

-Darwin gathered much of the data for his version of evolutionary theory while in the Galapagos Islands, which he visited on HMS Beagle.
+Darwin gathered much of the data for his version of evolutionary theory while in the Galapagos Islands, which he visited on the HMS Beagle.

-+ [p.
-212] " 'You know what happens to kids who suck their thumbs, there's this big monster with scissors all -'"
+- [p.
+212] "'You know what happens to kids who suck their thumbs, there's this big monster with scissors all -'"